hotwired/hotwire-native-android/docs/QUICK-START.md

 Refer to the demo [`activity_main.xml`](../demo/src/main/res/layout/activity_main.xml) for an example.

-### Implement the HotwireActivity interface
+### Implement the HotwireActivity abstract class

-A Hotwire `Activity` is straightforward and needs to implement the [`HotwireActivity`](../core/src/main/kotlin/dev/hotwire/core/turbo/activities/HotwireActivity.kt) interface in order to provide a [`HotwireActivityDelegate`](../core/src/main/kotlin/dev/hotwire/core/turbo/delegates/HotwireActivityDelegate.kt) and `Session` configuration information.
+A Hotwire `Activity` is straightforward and needs to subclass the [`HotwireActivity`](../core/src/main/kotlin/dev/hotwire/core/turbo/activities/HotwireActivity.kt) class in order to provide `Session` configuration information.

-Your Activity should extend Android Jetpack's [`AppCompatActivity`](https://developer.android.com/reference/androidx/appcompat/app/AppCompatActivity).
+`HotwireActivity` extends Android Jetpack's [`AppCompatActivity`](https://developer.android.com/reference/androidx/appcompat/app/AppCompatActivity).

 You'll need to provide at least one `SessionConfiguration` instance (one for each `SessionNavHostFragment` that exists in our Activity layout).
 This includes:
 - The `name` of the `Session` (this is arbitrary and helpful for debugging purposes, but each must be unique in your app)